 What does it mean to hold space?
 How do we hold space for ourselves?
+As leaders how can we hold space for our team members so that they feel heard?

 Many of us are good at holding space for others.
 As a homeopath I loved spending my days holding space for others.
 When we hold space for others we listen without judgement.
 We allow the other person time to process and to be heard.
 It is not about giving advice.
 It is about saying I care for you, I’m here for you, you are worth my time and attention.